Cost of Living Payments

 • Child or Working Tax Credit

-If you did not receive a payment last year and think you should have, you can report a missing payment online.
+If you did not receive a payment and think you should have, you can report a missing payment online.
+Alternatively, get in touch with your local advice centre for support.

 Disabled

-Those in receipt of the following disability benefits were given an additional payment of £150 in recognition of the higher cost of living they experience:
+Those in receipt of the following disability benefits should now have received a further payment of £150 in recognition of the higher cost of living they experience:

 • Attendance Allowance